gorenje/millieons.org/w/cuckoo.md

 # Church of Unconscious and Conscious Knowledge of Octagons - Cuckoo

-*Cuckoo* is a spiritual start-up providing an alternative to the repetitive prize wheel consumerism which is increasingly entrapping humankind.
+*Cuckoo* is a spiritually start-up providing an alternative to the repetitive prize-wheel consumerism into which humankind is being entrapped.

-It differs from pyramid schemes in two important ways, first the Cuckoo believes in octagons, not pyramids and secondly its a start-up and not a get-rich-quick scheme.
+It differs from a pyramid scheme in two important ways, first Cuckoo believes in octagons, not pyramids and secondly its a start-up and not a get-rich-quick scheme.

 Octagons provide an abbreviational basis for Cuckoo.
 In Christian belief, octagons represent the day after the seven days God took to make the universe, the galaxies, the earth and us.
 Therefore octagons sometimes represents the Christian afterlife.